NTX-McGill/NeuroTechX-McGill-2021/software/data_collection_platform/backend/README.md

 2. Open the app, click “Synthetic (algorithmic)” --> “8 chan” --> START SESSION --> Start Data Stream.
 3. Select “Networking” on one of the dropdowns, choose LSL protocol, select a data type (TimeSeries) then click “Start LSL Stream”
 4. Run the application as shown above
+5. Open a web browser and go to URLSHOWNINCONSOLEFORFLASKAPP/bci/stream